marmicode/cookbook-demos/README.md

 bun run test
 ```

-The coverage report is generated in the `coverage` folder.
+You will then find the coverage report in the `coverage` folder